 Lauterbrunnen proposes countless hiking opportunities, as well as all sorts of adventure activities for those who want to feel adrenaline pumping.
 Youngsters can also have their share of fun, whether it’s enjoying a train ride to nearby Interlaken or spotting alpine flowers up the Flower Trail.

 Perhaps it wouldn’t be too different from other Swiss municipalities if it wasn’t for its antique frescoes that embellish almost every edifice.
+If you’d like to know more about Lucerne’s art and culture, consider taking this tour.

-The unique townscape attracts thousands of curious visitors each year, making Lucerne one of the most fascinating, fairy-tale like towns for people of all ages.
+The unique townscape attracts thousands of curious visitors each year, making Lucerne one of the most fascinating, fairy-tale-like towns for people of all ages.

-Beautiful green spaces and an array of restaurants invite you to take a break and relax on the lake shore, or you could simply get lost among the charming medieval streets.
+Beautiful green spaces and an array of restaurants invite you to take a break and relax on the lakeshore, or you could simply get lost among the charming medieval streets.
 Whichever your choice, this is undoubtedly one of the most beautiful places to visit in Switzerland.

 Known for its mild microclimate and Jazz Festival held in July, Montreux is one of the best summer destinations in the world.
-It sits in the heart of the Swiss Riviera and impresses with grand Belle Époque buildings and stunning promenade.
+It sits in the heart of the Swiss Riviera and impresses with grand Belle Époque buildings and a stunning promenade.

 Strolling along it can make you forget all worries, but Montreux’s true gem is Chateau de Chillon, nestled on the narrow shore between Montreux and Villeneuve.